 You laugh and then leak.
 Or you sneeze and then dribble.
 Maybe you just lose it all.

-Even though all incontinence protection products have a "saturation" point and can hold only so much liquid, not every product absorbs at the same rate.
+All incontinence protection products have a "saturation" point -- they can hold only so much liquid -- but the products don’t absorb at the same rate.
 Sometimes the difference can be dramatic.
-And since there is no industry standard for terms such as "plus" or "ultra plus," it's definitely worth your while to try another brand if you're not satisfied with the protection your getting from your current product.
+There’s no standard for terms such as "plus" or "ultra plus," so try different brands to find what works best for you.

-Many disposable pads, liners, and undergarments are now available with a waterproof backing.
-The backing helps prevent overflow from reaching your clothes.
-The newest waterproof system uses a "breathable" plastic film that does more than simply offer extra protection.
-It also helps reduce skin irritation and urinary dermatitis associated with some waterproof linings as well as reduce exposure to acids in the urine.
+Many disposable pads, liners, and undergarments have a waterproof backing.
+This helps prevent overflow from reaching your clothes.
+The newest waterproof system uses a "breathable" plastic film that helps reduce skin irritation associated with some waterproof linings.

 Urinary Incontinence and Odor Control

-If you accidentally leak urine onto a garment or furniture there are several products you can use -- sprays and special detergents -- that remove urine stains and odors.
-Most are sold in pharmacies in the incontinence section.
-Some can be found in mail order health catalogs or online.
+If you accidentally leak urine onto clothing or furniture, there are several products -- sprays and special detergents -- that remove urine stains and odors.
+Most are sold in pharmacies.
+Some can be found in mail-order health catalogs or online.

 Women can choose devices that go inside the vagina, like tampons or vaginal sponges.
 They provide temporary control by putting pressure on the tissues of the bladder.
 This helps keep urine from escaping and is particularly good for stress incontinence, where exercise, laughing, and sneezing causes urine to leak.